-The panelists provided an insightful overview of impact investments along with the discussions on the various aspects of social impact, investment, and tools pertinent for facilitating them.
+The panelists provided an insightful overview of impact investments along with discussions on the various aspects of social impact, investment, and tools pertinent to facilitating them.
 Furthermore, it unveiled the Innovative Finance Toolkit, a financing structure that provides an alternative financing perspective for early-stage impact enterprises in Bangladesh.

 The session was organized in collaboration with Biniyog Briddhi, Bangladesh Angels, SBK Tech Ventures, Startup Bangladesh Limited, and VCPEAB (Venture Capital and Private Equity Association of Bangladesh).

 The discussion panel consisted of government bodies, angels, founders, and institutional investors represented by:

 In 2019, the global impact investment industry reached the milestone of being valued at US$502 bn.
 The GIIN 2019 Annual Impact Investor Survey Report describes the industry as one which is constantly growing, diversifying, and maturing.

 The Global Steering Group (GSG) for Impact Investment is an independent global steering group catalyzing impact investment and entrepreneurship.
 It was established in August 2015, with the mission to drive real impact that improves lives and the planet.
 The GSG currently covers 33 countries and 28 national advisory boards and brings together impact leaders from the worlds of finance, business, government, and philanthropy.